floorwarior/pyinstaller_kokoro_build_guide/README.md

 it grabs sys.executable which is your_apps.exe, this in turn will create an endless call loop and you package will never be download.
 ## Steps to make it work:
+1. make a folder called kokoromodels folder at the root of your project
-1. open the normal_kokoro.py file, set the voice you want, run the normal_kokoro file **once**
+2. open the normal_kokoro.py file, set the voice you want, run the normal_kokoro file **once**
-2. once it runs, navigate here ( or similar) c:/Users/yourusername/.cache/huggingface/hub/models--hexgrad--Kokoro-82M/snapshots/somerandomstring/ open it, there is going to be:
+3. once it runs, navigate here ( or similar) c:/Users/yourusername/.cache/huggingface/hub/models--hexgrad--Kokoro-82M/snapshots/somerandomstring/ open it, there is going to be:
 - config.json | copy this into the kokoromodels folder
 - kokoro-v1_0.pth | and this